juangranados/powershell-scripts/Install LibreOffice/readme.md

 This script install LibreOffice only if a previous version or no version was detected.

-[Install-LibreOffice](https://raw.githubusercontent.com/juangranados/powershell-scripts/main/Install%LibreOffice/Install-LibreOffice.ps1): to install LibreOffice with GPO.
+[Install-LibreOffice](https://raw.githubusercontent.com/juangranados/powershell-scripts/main/Install%20LibreOffice/Install-LibreOffice.ps1): script to install LibreOffice with GPO.

 ## Instructions